 The Grand Hyatt Kauai truly exemplifies the brand with its banner property on Shipwreck Beach.
 All of the amenities you expect from Hyatt with naturally inspired touches including winding lagoon pools, cabanas, and swim-up bars.

 There is no better place on Kauai to see what Hawaiian city life looks like.
 Like with much of the island, you’re only a short ride or hike from breathtaking natural wonder.
+Travelers will find many of Kauai’s amazing restaurants here.

 Although it’s the busiest part of the island, it has some of the best beaches on Kauai.
 Depending on where you travel, you can find yourself looking at one directly on your doorstep.

 The longest stretch of beaches resides on the island’s East Side and includes Lydgate, Waipouli, and Kapaa Beach, which all form a massive stretch of gently sloping sand.
-You can also enjoy a great hike with the Sleeping Giant Trail in this area.
+You can also enjoy a scenic hike with the Sleeping Giant Trail in this area.

 For nature lovers, you’ll be close to Wailua River State Park, which features the famous Wailua Falls, Kalepa Mountain Forest Reserve, and the Huleia National Wildlife Refuge.
 These are only three options closest to town but there are hikes and scenic views galore if you’re willing to go inland a little and explore.